-Fetal Ultrasound in Cedar Rapids, IA
+Fetal Ultrasound in Cedar Rapids and North Liberty, IA

 Ultrasound diagnostic imaging is used in a variety of medical settings, though many individuals are most familiar with this examination because of its consistent use throughout a woman’s pregnancy.
 This particular type of ultrasound is referred to as a fetal ultrasound.